nonetallt/vim-neon-dark/README.md

 # vim-neon-dark
 A dark theme for vim/neovim derived from MattDMo's SublimeText [Neon-color-scheme](https://github.com/MattDMo/Neon-color-scheme).

-Please note that this theme has diverged from the parent theme over time as more and more specialized syntax groups were added to the original.
-I have chosen not to update all of the colors to newer ones to reduce visual clutter.
+Please note that this theme has slightly diverged from the parent theme over time as more and more specialized syntax groups were added to the original.

 ![Laravel model with neon-dark](http://i.imgur.com/yC5CPQR.png)